Chapel of Notre-Dame de Constance

 vue = view

 You don't see much of the castle, so we literally turn our backs on it and look for the steepest uphill road, the Chemin de Constance is our choice (photo).
 Just go straight up until the road turns into an even steeper concrete fire road.
-This is the Piste de Fontone, you can come back here if you take the shortcut of the tour, see also under Fontone water tank for more information.
+This is Piste de Fontone, you can come back here if you take the shortcut of the tour, see also under Fontone water tank for more information.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2015 during our field research for Provence-Guide.Net.